-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2005.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2006.

-Figure 7.
-Graduation rates of full-time, first-time degree/certificateseeking undergraduates by race/ethnicity: 1998 cohort
+Figure 6.
+Graduation rates of full-time, first-time degree/certificateseeking undergraduates within 150% of normal time to program completion, by race/ethnicity: 1999 cohort

 NOTE: The graduation rates are the Student Right-to-Know (SRK) rates.
 For more information see the Methodological Notes at the end of the report.
+N is the number of institutions in the comparison group.